BIT-DA/MetaSAug/README.md

 ## Evaluation

-We can directly evaluate the performance of MetaSAug on cifar datasets using:
+We can directly evaluate the performance of MetaSAug on cifar datasets:

 - `sh scripts/MetaSAug_CE_test.sh`
 - `sh scripts/MetaSAug_LDAM_test.sh`

-Or on ImageNet and iNaturalist18 using:
+Testing on ImageNet and iNaturalist18:

 - `sh ImageNet_iNat/test.sh`